Jim Barnes (politician): Other activities

 Barnes served as president of both the New Zealand Trotting Conference and the Australasian Trotting Council, and he was a life member of the Forbury Park Trotting Club in Dunedin.
 He was an executive member of the Order of St John, and in 1980 he was appointed a Commander of the Order of St John.

 For 14 years, Barnes served as president of the Shipwreck Relief Society of New Zealand, and he was a life member of the Caledonian Society of New Zealand.
 He was a trustee of the Otago Savings Bank for 25 years, including four terms as president, and served on the University of Otago Council for 10 years.

 In 1953, Barnes was awarded the Queen Elizabeth II Coronation Medal, and in 1977 he received the Queen Elizabeth II Silver Jubilee Medal.
 In 1990, he was awarded the New Zealand 1990 Commemoration Medal.

 Death and legacy

 Barnes died in Dunedin on 6 June 1995.
-His wife, Elsie, Lady Barnes, died in 2015, aged 100 years.
+His wife, Elsie, Lady Barnes, died in 2015, aged 100.

 The Sir James Barnes Memorial Lookout is located between Forbury Park and the dunes of Saint Kilda Beach (at 45°54′35.6″S 170°29′45.3″E), and commands a view across the southern part of Dunedin.